Skip to content

 Drift mode

 A freshness check strategy that uses git blame timestamps to detect docstrings that haven't been updated for a configurable period after their associated code changed.
+Controlled by drift-threshold (days since code changed) and age-threshold (days since docstring last touched).

 Quality Model